robstave/angular2-training/session-seven/page1.md

   }));
 ```

 Next lets look for the Property title in the component.
+Properties on the component are just
+properties like any other Javascript object.

 ```javascript
   it(`should have as title 'app works!'`, async(() => {
     const fixture = TestBed.createComponent(AppComponent);